PathwayAndDataAnalysis/causalpath/wiki/InputFormat.md

 `do-log-transform`: Whether the proteomic values should be log transformed for the analysis.
 Possible values are 'true' and 'false'.

 `threshold-for-data-significance`: A threshold value for selecting significant data.
-Use this parameter only when FDR controlling procedureis already performed outside of CausalPath.
+Use this parameter only when FDR controlling procedure is already performed outside of CausalPath.
+This parameter can be set for each different data type separately.
+The parameter value has to be in the form 'thr-val data-type', such like '1 phosphoprotein' or '2 protein.

 `fdr-threshold-for-data-significance`: False discovery rate threshold for data significance.
 This parameter can be set for each different data type separately.
-The parameter value has to be in the form 'fdr-val data-type', such like '0.1 phosphoprotein'.
+The parameter value has to be in the form 'fdr-val data-type', such like '0.1 phosphoprotein' or '0.05 protein.

 `pool-proteomics-for-fdr-adjustment`: Whether to consider proteomic and phosphoproteomic data as a single dataset during FDR adjustment.
 This is typically the case with RPPA data, and typically not the case with mass spectrometry data.
 Can be 'true' or 'false'.
 Default is false.